-Prior information notices must be submitted for publication to the European Commission in electronic form using the template in Annex C1 at least 15 days before the intended date of publication, to allow time for translation.
+Prior information notices must be submitted for publication directly via PPMT in direct management.
+In case of indirect management, prior information notices are sent to the EU delegation in electronic form using the relevant template (A5d) according to the guidelines for publication (A11e).
 They must be published at least 30 days before the corresponding contract notice.

-In addition to prior information notices, all supply contracts of EUR 300 000 or more must also be the subject of a contract notice published in the Official Journal of the European Union, on the website of DG International Cooperation and Development and in any other appropriate media according to the guidelines for publication (Annex A11e).
-A minimum of 30 days must be allowed between the publication of the prior information notice and the contract notice.
+All supply contracts of EUR 300 000 or more must also be the subject of a contract notice and additional information about the contract notice (Annex A5f) published in the Official Journal of the European Union, on the F&T portal and in any other appropriate media according to the guidelines for publication (Annex A11e).
+A minimum of 30 days must be respected between the publication of the prior information notice and the contract notice/additional information about the contract notice.

-The contracting authority drafts the contract notice using the appropriate template (Annex C2) and sends it in due time in electronic form to the European Commission.
+The contracting authority drafts the contract notice in PPMT, in case of direct management (also Annex A5f is needed) and in indirect management using the appropriate templates (both Annexes A5e and A5f are needed) and send it in due time in electronic form to the EU delegation for publication.